Skip to Main Content

 Biography

-Ashley Hagaman, PhD is an Assistant Professor of Public Health in the Department of Social and Behavioral Sciences at Yale School of Public Health.
+Ashley Hagaman, PhD is an Associate Professor of Public Health in the Department of Social and Behavioral Sciences at Yale School of Public Health.
 She is also a qualitative methodologist with the Center for Methods in Implementation and Prevention Science and holds a secondary appointment in the Department of Anthropology.
-Her research examines the complex collection of factors that influence depression and suicide in varying cultural contexts, particularly among vulnerable populations.
-She collaborates with several interdisciplinary teams around the world to develop and test innovative strategies to alleviate depression and enhance maternal health systems, with field sites in Nepal, Pakistan, and Ethiopia.
-She also contributes to the development of innovative qualitative and mixed-methods to improve the study and implementation of evidence-based health practices, incorporating and testing new passive data collection strategies and rapid analytic techniques.
+Her research focuses on systems-integrated and community-engaged suicide prevention interventions in resource constrained settings.
+Her suicide prevention clinical trials range from primary care implementation of suicide prevention, to youth and family-engaged suicide prevention, and active soldier suicide prevention.
+She collaborates with several interdisciplinary teams around the world to develop and test innovative strategies to address mental health and enhance community and health systems, with field sites in Nepal, Pakistan, and the USA.
+As a qualitative methodologist, she contributes to the development of innovative qualitative and mixed-methods to improve the study and implementation of evidence-based health practices, attending to complex environments.

 Appointments